ecodynlab/GALUP/Modules 2/module2.md

 ### 4.2 Flood damage assessment
 Copy the script [here](https://github.com/ecodynlab/GALUP/wiki/Scripts#06_flood_damage_assessment) and paste into GEE.
 The GEE script has been adapted from the UN-SPIDER portal [here](https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step).
-Copy the script here and paste into GEE.
 This exercise involves 4 distinct steps:

 1. Selecting an area of interest:
    - Draw a rectangle on the map GUI where a flooding event occurred in the past.
 For the purpose of this exercise we looked up floods in Ghana in the news and selected an area around Tamale, extending to Nabengu [Source](https://citinewsroom.com/2021/08/parts-of-tamale-sagnerigu-flooded-after-3-hour-downpour/).
 The flood occurred in July-August 2021.
 See variable REG_GH.